-Assessment: Student performance will be based on class participation (10% of final grade) and a short (~10 page) mandatory writing assignment for which topical subject areas will be suggested by the instructor, but specific topics will be chosen by students.
+Assessment: Student performance will be based on class participation including at least one short oral presentation on a contemporary topic by each student (10% of final grade) and a short (~10 page) mandatory writing assignment for which topical subject areas will be suggested by the instructor, but specific topics will be chosen by students.
 Marks on this paper will constitute 20% of each student's final grade.
-There will also be a written, problem-oriented, open-book, three-hour final examination.
+There will also be a written, problemoriented, open-book, three-hour final examination.
 Examination results will count for 70% of the final grade of students who do not write minor research papers.
 Students may request authority to write minor research papers, for 40% of their final grades.
 Authorization requires permission of the instructor, who will assist students identify appropriate topics and supporting materials.
-If a minor research paper is written, the remaining 30% of the author's assessment will be based on the final written examination, the same examination written by all other students.
+If a minor paper is written, the remaining 30% of the author's assessment will be based on the final written examination, the same examination written by all other students.

-LAW 413.3 CURRENT ISSUES IN LAW REFORM
+LAW 413.3 CURRENT ISSUES IN LAW REFORM (2023-2024 Howie)

-(2022-2023 Howie)